SySafarila/whatsapp-gateway/README.md

 client.sendMessage('6285155001528@c.us', 'your message here')
 ```

-*Make sure Google Chrome already installed on your linux machine
+*Make sure Google Chrome or Chromium already installed on your linux machine

 ## Run with docker compose
 ```bash